Ahmedjjj/Fed_distill/README.md

 - `deep_inv`: contains the code for generating images.
 - `resnet`: contains the `ResNet` implementation.
 - `train`: contains the code used for training.
+- `experimental`: contains the sampling deep inversion implementation (not very robust and tested)

 # Reproducibility of experiments